A Human-in-the-Loop Label Error Detection Framework Applied to Arabic-Script HTR Datasets: Experimental Setup

 \subsection{Datasets}

 This study employs six Arabic-script HTR datasets covering five languages segmented and labeled at the line level, covering both modern and historical handwriting.
 Together, these datasets provide broad coverage of writing styles, domains, and regional variations across Arabic, Persian, Urdu, Pashto, and West African Ajami scripts.
-Examples from the datasets are shown in Figure~\ref{fig:dataset}, and dataset statistics are summarized in Table~\ref{tab:dataset_stats}.
-For datasets without public train, validation, and test splits (e.g., PHTD and Ajami), we applied an 80\%, 10\%, and 10\% division.
+Examples from the datasets are shown in Figure~\ref{fig:dataset}, and dataset statistics including train/validation/test splits are summarized in Table~\ref{tab:dataset_stats}.
+For PHTD and Ajami without public train, validation, and test splits we applied an 80\%, 10\%, and 10\% division.
 These datasets collectively enable assessment of the robustness of the proposed framework across diverse handwriting styles and linguistic varieties.

 \textit{KHATT (Arabic):} The KHATT dataset~\cite{mahmoud2014khatt} is a widely used benchmark for modern Arabic handwriting recognition.
 It contains paragraph images written by 1,000 writers from diverse demographic backgrounds.
 Each writer contributed both repeated and unique texts under controlled imaging conditions (black ink on white background).
-In our experiments, we used only the unique-text subset, yielding 6,742 segmented line images.
+We used only the unique-text subset, yielding 6,742 segmented line images.

 \textit{Muharaf (Arabic):} The Muharaf dataset~\cite{saeed2024muharaf} comprises historical Arabic ma\-nuscripts digitized and manually transcribed at the line level.
 It features considerable variation in calligraphy styles, ink intensity, and document aging effects, making it particularly challenging for modern HTR systems.
 Our experiments use the public release containing approximately 24K line images.